fangpenlin/realpython-guest-blog-bugbuzz/README.md

 ## The future

 As a prototype, Bugbuzz can only do very basic things for now, yet it shows a very promising start.
-Feel free to let me know if you have any feedback of if you'd like to contribute!
+Feel free to let me know if you have any feedback.

-Cheers!